-A commonly used calibration fixture is shown in Figure A-12.
+A commonly used calibration fixture is shown on Figure A-16.
 Other designs are available.
 The top is removable to permit the lower frequency probes to physically fit.
 The calibration fixture can be scaled to accommodate larger injection probes.
-Figure A-13 displays the maximum VSWR that this calibration fixture should exhibit when measured without a current probe installed in the fixture.
+Figure A-17 displays the maximum VSWR that this calibration fixture should exhibit when measured without a current probe installed in the fixture.
 The presence of a probe will usually improve the VSWR of the fixture.